skywalker5/wellfactor/README.md

 ```
 Please note that uninstalling the library will remove all its files and dependencies from your environment.

+## Data Input and Output

+WellFactor is designed to work with data in the form of a matrix X, where each column represents a user and rows are the features of these users.
+This matrix is then used as an input to the NMF algorithms.

+The primary outputs of WellFactor are two matrices, W and H, that satisfy the matrix factorization equation X ≈ WH.
+Here, W contains the cluster representatives, and H contains the user profiles.

+The output matrix H can serve as a patient profile, useful for downstream models.
+This utilization is more extensively discussed in the [kpd-gatech-collaboration](https://github.kp.org/CSIT-CDO-KPWA/kpd-gatech-collaboration) repository.

 ## Usage

 Here's a simple example of how to use the `PartialObservationNMF` class: